 I’ve written features and news reports relating to pregnancy, parenting, baby and family issues for a wide range of print and online publications.
-These include Johnson’s, The Times, Babyworld, Baby Centre, Discovery Health, BUPA, Baby and Toddler Gear magazine, NewGen (NCT magazine), Huggies Club, Norwich Union magazine, With Kids magazine, Health Today magazine, Baby Hampshire magazine, Families First for Health, Safe Kids, Growing Kids, Baby and Pregnancy, Berkshire’s County Child magazine and Families First for Health.
+These include Johnson’s, The Times, Babyworld, Baby Centre (UK), Baby Center (US), Discovery Health, BUPA, Baby and Toddler Gear magazine, NewGen (NCT magazine), Huggies Club, Norwich Union magazine, With Kids magazine, Health Today magazine, Baby Hampshire magazine, Families First for Health, Safe Kids, Growing Kids, Baby and Pregnancy, Berkshire’s County Child magazine and Families First for Health.

 In addition, I’ve ghostwritten a book on child safety issues.

 Copywriting for the Big Little Moments series of videos, including:

 Your special grandparent and baby moments (over 175,000 views, as of December 2014)

 Evidence-based health feature writing and updating and referencing of existing content.

 Holiday Activities for the Easter Break – BBC Learning, Parents Blog

 Parents in Double Trouble, The Times (Body & Soul), April 2nd 2005